 They’ve also the first cryptocurrency exchange that has received a US banking license.
 This won’t immediately impact UK users, but it’ll be exciting to see where this leads in a year or so.

-Kraken has the 5th highest exchange trading volume (according to Messari).
+It has the 5th highest exchange trading volume in the world (according to Messari).
 It also consistently has some of the highest trading volume available on its EUR trading pairs.

 Here’s one example I snapped on CoinMarketCap (click to expand it).

 You’re in luck!
 Kraken added support for 13 new GBP trading pairs on the 21st January 2021 – and keep adding more all the time.

 Kraken currently has 38 GBP pairs available to UK residents: